 - Condensation on the outside of double glazing.
 Here’s why it’s normal

 - Further advice about new windows and condensation

 Condensation on the outside of double glazing.
 Here’s why it’s normal

-Today’s modern double glazed windows come with very well insulated frames that are designed to be as energy efficient as possible.
-This energy efficiency has come about through changes in Building Regulations and government commitment over recent years to reduce the carbon footprint generally as well as heat loss through our homes.
-However one unintended consequence of these improvements is the possibility of Condensation on the Outside of Double Glazing.
+Today’s modern double glazed windows come with very well insulated frames that are designed to be as energy-efficient as possible.
+This energy efficiency has come about through changes in Building Regulations and government commitment over recent years.
+There’s an ongoing aim reducing the carbon footprint generally as well as heat loss through our homes.
+However, one unintended consequence of these improvements is the possibility of Condensation on the Outside of Double Glazing.